richidubey/Quine-McCluskey-Algorithm-GUI-Implementation/README.md

-# Quine-McCluskey-Algorithm-GUI-Implementation
+# Quine-McCluskey-Algorithm-GUI-Implementation-
-Implements simplification of boolean expression given in Sum-Of-Product format
+This repo contains code that'll implement QM Method to minimize boolean expression given in maximum sum of product form.